 Section 2.4 - Attendance Record

 All boards and committees are to keep an attendance record of all members at all regular and special meetings.
-Such attendance record shall be made a part of the written annual report to the Board of Selectmen.
+Such attendance record shall be made a part of the written annual report to the Select Board.